 I speak here from experience of being most of the time behind of the camera, but I have also booked myself my own shoots and it made me realize that 80% of our expressions on those images, depended on what our professional photographer was telling us and the energy she was putting in the session.

-THE PHOTOGRAPHER
+10 - THE PHOTOGRAPHER

 Which leads to the choice of the photographer.

-Whatever project you put in a photographer's hands, the advice would be to meet or at least Facetime or Skype that person before.
-A portrait session is a human connection, a human conversation.
+Whatever project you put in a photographer's hands, the advice would be to meet or at least Facetime or Zoom hat person before.

 Also, either you are super clear after all those elements explained, on what type of professional portraits you need for your brand and then choose the headshot photographer that creates that style.